 Here are the links to the materials I use in the video:

 MY FAVORITE BRUSH

-When it comes to slipcovers, light and natural are still the favorites.
-There is nothing more satisfying than seeing a sofa with a busy dated print transformed by a custom slipcover into a clean modern look.
+When it comes to slipcovers, light and natural are still top choices.
+There is nothing more satisfying than seeing a sofa with a busy dated print transformed by a custom slipcover into a clean modern look!

-Most of our fabrics are suitable for a slip cover, but there are a few that always stand out!
-10oz and 12oz are the most popular weights by far!
-Both of them are very easy to sew.
+Most of our upholstery fabrics are suitable for a slip cover, but there are a few that always stand out.
+10oz and 12oz are the most popular weights by far, and both of them are very easy to sew.
 Many people like extra weight of the 12oz.
-It has become more and more popular this year especially in the bull denims.
+It has become more and more popular, especially in the bull denims.

 1.10oz Preshrunk Natural Canvas